Skshmjn/meddy_assignment/README.md

 2. Create a python file to add new news source

-3. Create functions to call api
+3. Create functions to call api and prepare custom response as per our requirement

 4. Add configuration in config.py file